HOT WEATHER GUIDANCE FOR STUDENTS – JUNE 2026

 Current Year 2 Level 3 Students who were in receipt of bursary support during the first year of their course can complete the Continuing Students Declaration Form.
 The link for this was sent to your WQE email address at the end of Summer Term.

-New Students can make an application to the Bursary Fund using the 2025/26 Application Form.
 You must be signed into your WQE Microsoft 365 account in order to complete the application form.

 Please note that support is not immediate; we aim to process applications within 10 working days of receipt, however this can take longer in busy periods.
 Priority will be given to students who apply by 30 September 2025.